Unilever expects new Ben & Jerry's 'arrangement' for Israel by year-end | Business

 The board of Ben & Jerry's aims to work out a "new arrangement" for sales in Israel before the end of the year, Unilever PLC's CEO said on Thursday, after the U.S.-based independent ice cream brand last year committed to halting sales in Israeli-occupied Palestinian territories.
 "Our absolute focus right now is to figure out what the new arrangement will be for Ben & Jerry's," CEO Alan Jope said on a conference call with journalists after the company announced earnings https://www.reuters.com/business/retail-consumer/unilever-warns-high-inflation-rules-out-big-ma-2022-02-10.

-The board of Ben & Jerry's aims to work out a "new arrangement" for sales in Israel before the end of the year, Unilever PLC's CEO said on Thursday, after the U.S.-based independent ice cream brand last year committed to halting sales in Israeli-occupied Palestinian territories.
+Jope's comments were the most specific he has given about the actions of the ice cream brand, which is based in the state of Vermont.
+Ben & Jerry's said in July https://www.reuters.com/world/middle-east/ben-jerrys-end-ice-cream-sales-occupied-palestinian-territories-2021-07-19 that it would halt sales in Israeli-occupied Palestinian territories, sparking backlash including divestments https://www.reuters.com/business/new-york-pension-fund-divest-104-mln-stake-unilever-2021-10-29 by some U.S. pension funds https://www.reuters.com/markets/europe/illinois-bars-state-pensions-owning-unilever-over-israel-2021-12-23.
+Ben & Jerry's, which has its own quasi-independent board under the terms of its 2000 purchase by Unilever, said it was "inconsistent with our values" for its product to be sold in those areas.
+Most countries https://www.reuters.com/world/middle-east/us-voices-opposition-israels-plans-new-west-bank-settlement-homes-2021-10-26 consider Israeli settlements on occupied Palestinian land to be illegal.
+Israel disputes this.

-"Our absolute focus right now is to figure out what the new arrangement will be for Ben & Jerry's," CEO Alan Jope said on a conference call with journalists after the company announced earnings https://www.reuters.com/business/retail-consumer/unilever-warns-high-inflation-rules-out-big-ma-2022-02-10.
-Jope's comments were the most specific he has given about the actions of the ice cream brand, based in the state of Vermont.
-Ben & Jerry's said in July https://www.reuters.com/world/middle-east/ben-jerrys-end-ice-cream-sales-occupied-palestinian-territories-2021-07-19 that it would halt sales in Israeli-occupied Palestinian territories, a protest against Israeli settlements that has sparked some backlash including divestments https://www.reuters.com/business/new-york-pension-fund-divest-104-mln-stake-unilever-2021-10-29 by U.S. pension funds https://www.reuters.com/markets/europe/illinois-bars-state-pensions-owning-unilever-over-israel-2021-12-23.
+Ben & Jerry's often speaks up on political and social questions.
+For example, on Feb.
+3 the brand said on Twitter the decision of U.S. President Joe Biden to send troops https://www.reuters.com/world/europe/kremlin-mocks-britains-utterly-confused-johnson-before-putin-talks-2022-02-02 to Europe "in response to Russia's threats against Ukraine only fans the flame of war."
+Jope did not directly criticize Ben & Jerry's activism.
+But he said: "On subjects where Unilever brands don't have the expertise or credibility, we think it's best that they stay out of the debate."

 "I definitely would not make a connection between those (Ben & Jerry's) statements and its sales growth," Jope said on the call.
 "The growth that we're seeing on Ben & Jerry's is driven much more by their innovation programme," Jope added.